cbsch/cbsch.github.io/_posts/2019-06-13-powershell-remoting-wrapper.md

 Finally, we can create the function that will construct the remote version of the function we want to wrap.

-The object returned by Get-Command is a FunctionInfo object that contains a whole lot of useful structures that represents the function.
+We use the FunctionInfo object returned by Get-Command.
+This contains a whole lot of useful structures that represents the function.

-In particular, we use the ScriptBlock.Ast (Abstract syntax tree) structure to parse out parts of the function.
+In particular, we use the ScriptBlock.Ast (Abstract Syntax Tree) structure to parse out parts of the function.
 This is a structure that breaks up all the code into tokens so we can manipulate and parse the code.

 ``` powershell
 Function New-RemoteFunction {